jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 On the other hand, it is often a useful idea to separate lines of code where you want to provide the student a place to interactively add cells, and examine the state at that particular point in the process.
-Asking probing questions in a Socratic method is very useful technique for engaging the reader and encouraging them to become more than a reader.
+Asking probing questions in a Socratic method is a very useful technique for engaging the reader and encouraging them to become more than a reader.
 Students do not naturally know to insert cells and explore items in a notebook.
 You will need to explicitly teach this skill.
-In fact, teaching students how to effectively weave code into their own notebook stories is a very effective use of the notebook.
+In fact, teaching students how to effectively weave code into their *own* notebook stories is an important component of teaching with notebooks.

 ### Custom styling